 My principal aim is to instill a life-long love of music in each student .

 I judge my success as a teacher not by how many competitions my students win, but by the depth and longevity of their relationship with the piano.
-Some of my students have gone on to pursue successful careers in music, while others have chosen different paths.
-No matter their life paths, all have acquired skills that will help them to enjoy music making throughout their lives.
+Some of my students have gone on to pursue successful careers in music while others have chosen different paths.
+All have acquired skills that help them to engage with music in ways that are meaningful to them.

-My teaching methods are designed to foster joy, confidence, and creativity.
+I strive foster joy, confidence, and creativity in my lessons.
 I carefully craft lesson plans so that students will feel a sense of accomplishment each week.
-And, while all my students must gain familiarity with a range of musical styles, I ensure that each has ample opportunity to play music they love.
+And, while I ensure that all my students gain familiarity with a range of musical styles, I also make sure that each has ample opportunity to play music that they love.

 My lessons are holistic.
 Simply learning one piece after another cannot do justice to the remarkably rich tradition of piano performance.
 In addition to varied repertoire, my students learn sight-reading, ear training, music analysis and history.
-I also ensure that all of my students develop the technical facility to play with power and ease.
-Proper technique is essential to preventing injury and necessary for long-term engagement.
+I also help my students develop the technical facility to play with power and ease.

 Music lessons are quite unique in today's educational environment in that teachers get to work with students one to one.
 We piano teachers have the rare opportunity to tailor our teaching methods to suit the needs of each student.
-In the first few lessons with a new student, I learn as much as I can about their musical background, strengths, weaknesses, interests, and temperament.
-Then I create lesson plans to match.
+In the first few lessons with a new student, I learn as much as I can about their musical background, strengths, weaknesses, interests, and temperament and create lesson plans to match.

 Performances, Exams & Competitions